Archdiocese of Reggio Calabria-Bova: History

+Early history

 Through a fanciful reading of The Book of Acts of the Apostles 27, St. Paul was said to have preached the Gospel at Reggio Calabria, and to have consecrated his companion, St. Stephen, (it) bishop.
 The first bishop known is Bishop Marcus of Calabria, who was one of five legates of Pope Sylvester I at the Council of Nicaea (325).

+Medieval period

-When all Southern Italy was united to the Patriarchate of Constantinople in 732, Reggio became a metropolitan see with thirteen suffragans, and followed the Greek Rite, which was changed to the Gallican Rite after the Norman Conquest in the eleventh century; Archbishop Ricciullo adopted the Roman Rite in 1580.
+When all Southern Italy was united to the Patriarchate of Constantinople in 732, Reggio became a metropolitan see with thirteen suffragans, and followed the Greek Rite, which was changed to the Gallican Rite after the Norman Conquest in the eleventh century.
+Reggio had been conquered by the Normans before 1079 and when Basil, the candidate chosen by the patriarch of Constantinople Cosmas I., attempted to take his position, the Normans prevented him from doing so as they saw him as an agent of a foreign power whose lands they were preparing to invade.
+The seat remained empty for some time until the synod of Melfi in 1089 where Basil appealed to the gathered bishops.
+He clashed however with pope Urban II when he rejected Urban's authority over the bishops of Italy and his right to appoint bishops in Italy, which was affirmed by the Greek bishops of Rossano and San Severina.
+His claim was therefore rejected and Rangerius, a monks from Marmoutier, was elected as bishop.

+Modern period

+Archbishop Ricciullo adopted the Roman Rite in 1580.
 The Greek Rite, however, continued to be used in the church of Santissima Maria della Cattolica, built by King Roger, and governed by a protopope with a numerous Greek clergy.
 Questions of jurisdiction caused frequent controversies with the archbishop.
 About 1600 Archbishop Annibale d'Afflitto suppressed the Greek Rite in that church, and the entire diocese now follows the Roman Rite.

 In 1594 the city of Reggio suffered a devastating attack of the Turkish fleet, which did severe damage to churches, monasteries and hospitals.

 In 1783 an earthquake struck the city and damaged the Cathedral of the Assumption of the Body of the Blessed Virgin Mary into Heaven.

 On 28 December 1908 a severe earthquake heavily damaged the Cathedral of Reggio.
 Reconstruction was immediately put in motion by Archbishop Rinaldo Rousset.

-The Cathedral is served by a Chapter composed of four dignities and twenty four Canons.
+The cathedral is served by a Chapter composed of four dignities and twenty four Canons.
 The dignities are: the Dean, the Cantor, the Archdeacon, and the Treasurer.
 Originally there were only twelve Canons, but Archbishop Centelles increased the number to eighteen, and Archbishop Gaspare de Creales brought the number up to twenty-four.
 Pope Benedict XIV, in a Bull of 25 September 1741, granted the Canons the right to wear a mitre and a cope.